refi64/gpropz/README.md

 # gpropz

 gpropz allows you to create GObject properties with far less boilerplate than by default.
-Here's an example:

 ## Highlights